AmosSzust/whatsnext-server/README.md

 The server side is developed using NodeJS (Typescript).

 Feel free to contribute in any way you like.
-If you have an idea but you're only familiar with the client or server side, please share this idea with me and we'll coordinate the development together.
-You can see several ideas to start with: https://github.com/AmosSzust/whatsnext-server/discussions/1
+If you're only familiar with the client or server side, please share this idea with me to coordinate the development together.
+Several ideas to start with: https://github.com/AmosSzust/whatsnext-server/discussions/1

 The client side of WhatsNext can be found here: https://github.com/AmosSzust/whatsnext-client